zaheersk65/gitXcode/README.md

 # gitXcode

-This is used for practice purpose to learn githun in xcode.
+This is used for practice purpose to learn github in xcode.